Welcome to Operation Titan Angel.

-To your help you have two Georgian Air Force SU-25s and one US Air Force MQ-9 Reaper available to provide fire and intel support.
+To your help you have two Georgian Air Force SU-25s (Rusty) and one US Air Force MQ-9 Reaper available to provide fire and intel support.

-Ground units Alpha and Bravo consists of Georgian Army T-72, BMP-2, BTR-80 and Cobra MRAPs.
+Bravo and Charlie consists of Georgian armored units (BMP, T72).
 Embedded with the ground units is a US Air Force JTAC ready to designate targets.
-At mission start they will be standing by at different locations around Georgia.
-Use the F10 menu to request their position, command them to advance, hold, designate targets mark their own position with smoke and hold/open fire.
+At mission start they will be standing by at different locations around Georgia and Abkhazia.
+Use the F10 menu to request their position, command them to advance, relocate, hold, designate targets, mark their own position with smoke and hold/open fire.
 When they are given the order to advance they will move towards the targets last known position.
-They can advance either on or off road.
-When commanding the ground units to designate targets they will use their default laser codes, unless specifically ordered otherwise (they can both use three different laser codes).
-Just remember to turn their current designation off first before changing laser codes.
-They can report their own current position either via MGRS coordinates or by marking their position with colored smoke.
+They can advance either on or off road, or in specified direction.
+They can report their own current position either via MGRS coordinates or by marking their position with colored smoke or flares.
 When the ground units are given the order to hold fire they will do so until they start taking fire, at which point they will defend themselves.<br /><br />

 There are three air units on standby.
-A US Air Force MQ-9 Reaper that will move towards the enemys position and orbit the target and designate units by threat prioritization.
-The Reaper is very autonomous and will not often need orders, unless you want it to engage targets.
+A US Air Force MQ-9 Reaper that will move towards the target units position and orbit the target and designate units by threat prioritization.
+The Reaper is autonomous and will not often need orders, unless you want it to engage targets.
 It can either engage any target at will with a specific weapon, or it can be ordered to attack a specific target with a specific weapon.
 The Reaper can also report its current fuel and weapon status.

-Note that all air units will report when they have used up half their fuel, and they will automatically RTB when they are running low on fuel.
+Note that all air units will report when they have used up half their fuel, and they will automatically RTB when they are running low on fuel.<br /><br />

-When either of the ground units or the Reaper has eyes on target you will be able to get intel on the targets current position, heading (if moving) and composition.
+If any of the ground units or the Reaper has eyes on target you will be able to get intel on the targets current position, heading (if moving) and composition.
 If none of the ground units or the Reaper has eyes on the target no intel will be available. <br /><br />